 Consumption of cereals increased by 10.72% CAGR during 2012 to 2015.
 This growth is met by increased imports of cereals including wheat from Brazil, United States, India and Australia.
 Increase in consumption is expected to increase in future.
 Consumption of millet, sorghum and maize has gone up rapidly from 2008 to 2015 as well.
 Consumption of cereals in Qatar will grow at a higher CAGR till 2022.

-Qatar currently imports most of its food but trying to increase the production and cut the imports of Maize, Millet and Sorghum.
+Qatar currently imports most of its food but trying to increase the production and cut the imports of maize, millet and sorghum.
 Import of all cereal crops will still increase in Qatar.
 Qatar is not a food export country and all the production gets consumed in the local market.
-Prices of Sorghum, Maize, Barley and Wheat is decreased from 2008 to 2010 though it is increased for Millet in the same period.
+Prices of sorghum, maize, barley and wheat are decreased from 2008 to 2010 though it is increased for millet in the same period.

 What the report offers:

-The study identifies the situation of QATAR, and predicts the growth of its agriculture market.
-Report talks about Agriculture production, consumption, import and export with prices and market trends, Government regulations, growth forecast, major companies, upcoming companies & projects, etc. Report will talk about Economic conditions of and future forecast of its current economic scenario and effect of its current policy changes in to its economy, reasons and implications on its growth.
-The study clarifies that, currently, the QATAR agriculture import growth is high as compared to the neighboring GCC nations and it is set to surpass all the Middle East nations by 2020, which is expected to grow at an expected CAGR of XX.XX% from 2014 to 2020.
-Lastly, the report is divided by major import & export and importing and exporting partners.
+The study identifies the situation of Qatar, and predicts the growth of its agriculture market.
+Report talks about agriculture production, consumption, import and export with values and market trends, government regulations, growth forecast, major companies, upcoming companies & projects, etc. Report will talk about economic conditions of and future forecast of its current economic scenario and effect of its current policy changes in to its economy, reasons and implications on its growth.
+The study clarifies that, currently, the Qatar agriculture segments’ import growth is high and it is set to continue its growth trends, amidst present economic sanctions against Qatar, witnessing a CAGR of XX.XX% from 2017 to 2022.